This post may contain affiliate links. Please read our disclosure policy.

 What I love most about this lentil soup is how comforting and flavorful it is without requiring a lot of effort or ingredients.
 It’s one of those go-to recipes I turn to when I want something warm and satisfying, but don’t feel like cooking all day.

-Pair this hearty lentil soup with a warm cheddar biscuit, a crisp green salad with vinaigrette, or a scoop of brown rice.
-Finish your meal with a slice of spice cake or a tender apple dumpling.
+Pair this hearty lentil soup with a warm cheddar biscuit, a crisp green salad with homemade vinaigrette, small batch French bread rolls, or a scoop of baked brown rice.
+Finish your meal with our mini spice cake or a single apple dumpling.

 Ingredients